TigerBSD/TigerBSD/README.md

 git pull
 ```

 Create and activate a new boot environment.
+Boot environments allow you
+to easily roll back to the previous version in case the upgrade goes bad.
-The commands below
-assume that you are using a `sh`-compatible shell (e.g. `sh` or `bash`).
+The commands below assume that you are using a `sh`-compatible shell,
+such as for example `sh` or `bash`.

 ```sh
 cd /usr/src/